|site search by freefind|

 This page explains how best to brew essiac tea for pets.
 Because most pets need a smaller daily dose than humans do, it's important to brew the right sized batch.
 Administer essiac tea to your dog, cat, or other pet according to weight and whether or not they have a disease or illness.

-Do not ever brew essiac tea for pets more than two weeks ahead, as it may spoil and the tea may not work as effectively.
+Do not ever brew essiac tea for pets more than two to three weeks ahead, as it may spoil and the tea may not work as effectively.

 Steps 1 and 2 will vary depending on how much tea you wish to brew at once.
-Decide whether you need to make 1 Quart of Essiac Tea or 1 Pint (click here if you're not sure how much tea you'll need to last 1-2 weeks).
+Decide whether you need to make 1 Quart of Essiac Tea or 1 Pint (click here if you're not sure how much tea you'll need to last for around 2 weeks).
 Steps 3 thru 5 of these instructions are the same regardless of your size brew.

 1. Bring 33 oz. of spring water to a boil and reduce to a simmer.